Drive your STEM outreach with a future-focused, fully equipped makerspace

 Who We Are

 Located in Pittsburgh, PA, Carnegie Science Center delights, educates, and inspires through interactive experiences in science and technology.
-The team of educators in the BNY Mellon Fab Lab Carnegie Science Center have delivered in-depth digital fabrication workshops on-site and on the road since 2015, introducing thousands of learners of all ages and experience levels to the dynamic, STEM-based maker movement.
+The team of educators in the BNY Fab Lab Carnegie Science Center have delivered in-depth digital fabrication workshops on-site and on the road since 2015, introducing thousands of learners of all ages and experience levels to the dynamic, STEM-based maker movement.
 Through years of experience, the team has perfected the art of building a successful traveling makerspace and delivering workshops that spark creativity, collaboration, communication, problem solving, and critical thinking.

-BNY Mellon Fab Lab Carnegie Science Center’s mission is to thoughtfully incorporate STEM competencies into making experiences that teach technological literacy.
+BNY Fab Lab Carnegie Science Center’s mission is to thoughtfully incorporate STEM competencies into making experiences that teach technological literacy.

 STEM Competencies: All lessons in our curriculum are aligned to Common Core, Next Generation Science Standards, and Fab Lab’s I Can Statements.
 By the time students have completed this curriculum, they will have a solid grasp of how science, technology, engineering, and math intersect with all areas of learning and life.